deadlyvipers/dojo_rules/introduction.md

 Hello everyone, I'm Alex.
 I like the Git codeschool path.
+And I guess you're looking for the keywords Ruby, Javascript, CSS, HTML, iOS, and Electives.